cyberbotics/webots/docs/guide/object-factory.md

 - `mass`: Defines the mass of the cardboard box in kg.
 A value smaller or equal to 0 remove the physics of the cardboard box.

 - `lidAngle`: Defines the opening of the cardboard box in radians.
-A value equal to 0 closes the box and uses a simple box for the boundingObject, preventing it from containing objects.
+A value equal to 0 closes the box and uses a simple box for the bounding object, preventing it from containing objects.

 ### MetalStorageBox